Don’t we all wish there were more than 24 hours in a day?

 Reflection is a key part of managing your time efficiently and boosting your productivity.
 But when you’re in the zone, you might forget to reflect on how your day went until it’s too late and the details are fuzzy.

-At the end of the day, take a few minutes to write down everything you did (bonus — this reinforces a daily journaling routine).
+At the end of the day, take a few minutes to write down everything you did (bonus: This reinforces a daily journaling routine).
 Alternatively, you can build this into your workflow and jot down a quick note about how focused you were during the project while it’s still fresh in your mind.

 Once you have a few days of notes, review them for any patterns and spot any new strategies that aren’t working before you waste too much time on them.